 The idea is not about copying.
 It’s about training yourself to really understand the letterforms and teaching yourself the physical movements and pen manipulations necessary to form the strokes of each letter.
-Tracing also lets you focus on what the forms are supposed to look like, and is really a method of studying the shapes and committing them to your mind and “muscle memory”.
+Tracing also lets you focus on what the forms are supposed to look like so you can begin committing them to your mind and “muscle memory”.
+Think about it as a method of intently studying the shape of each letter.
 Your letters aren’t going to look right if you don’t intimately know the shapes you are creating with your pen!

 So, if you find you’re struggling, that there’s just some disconnect between your eye and your hand, grab some tracing (or somewhat see-through) paper and go over an exemplar with a pencil or your nib and ink.
+Be intentional with your practice, and observe how your hand and the pen moves in order to create the same shape.
 Trace those ideal forms to the point that your hand knows what it’s supposed to do to re-create it.
 Then go back to forming them entirely from scratch.
-It’ll make a big difference, I promise!
+It’ll make a difference!

 What are your thoughts on tracing?
 Do you find it helpful for your learning process or do you find it pretty useless?

 Subscribe below and I'll hit up your inbox with some tips for progress.

 I'm always learning myself, and I'm always sharing insights as I go along.